 In addition to our leading position as a bridge cable manufacturer, we are one of the largest prestressed materials manufacturers in China.
 We ranked third in terms of prestressed materials sales revenue in 2017, according to Frost & Sullivan.
 We have a broad product portfolio ranging from plain surface prestressed products, rare earth coated prestressed products to galvanised prestressed products.
 These products have a wide range of applications such as for bridges, highways, high-speed railways sleepers and oil-drilling platforms.
 We are one of the few manufacturers having the technologies and know-how to produce galvanised prestressed products for bridge cables.
 We are also one of the earliest prestressed materials manufacturers to obtain certifications and accreditations from overseas recognised authorities which allowed our prestressed products to enter into overseas countries such as Korea.
-These certifications are only awarded to manufacturers who can pass the relevant industry standards and assessments, and they include the Japanese Industrial Standards Mark Certificate from Japan, United Kingdom Accreditation from South Korea.
+These certifications are only awarded to manufacturers who can pass the relevant industry standards and assessments, and they include the Japanese Industrial Standards Mark Certificate from Japan, United Kingdom Accreditation Service certification from the United Kingdom and the Korean Standards Association certification from South Korea.
 These certifications have earned us competitive advantage over our competitors to enter into overseas markets.